IlliniHyperloopComputing/Pod/CentralComputing/tests/README.md

 9. Test that `Flight - Abort` transitions to:
     * Does not transition upon `Safety Critical Error`
     * Does not transition upon `Sensor Data Error`

+---

+## Parking Lot / Vacuum Chamber / External Sub Track / Hyperloop Test Track Open Air
+1. Sensor Tests.
+No Motor / No Brake
+    * Ability to test all sensors without any motor or brake actuation.
+2. Automatic State Transitions with low thresholds.
+No Motor / No Brake
+    * Lower the thresholds that trigger state transitions.
+    * Push Pod on cart or rail, to test state transitions with accelerometer and optical encoders
+3. Test Brakes.
+No Motor / Brake Only
+    * Pod is pushed up to speed manually, coasts, and brakes on its own
+    * Automatic transition thresholds are lowered
+4. Simulate Full Run.
+Motor / Brake
+    * Pod accelerates for a brief period under its own power, coasts, and brakes on its own
+    * Automatic transition thresholds are lowered.
+    * This test can be scaled for different lengths and motor powers